spectrocloud/librarium/docs/docs-content/clusters/edge/trusted-boot/keys/keys.md

 policy states that in order to decrypt the secure blob containing the DEK, the PCR measurements must match precalculated set of measurements signed by the corresponding PCR private key.

-During the boot process before the encrypted disk partition is mounted, the TPM will perform the following:
+During the boot process, before the encrypted disk partition is mounted, the TPM will perform the following:

-- Verify the public key in the image is valid (by checking digest of the key vs binding policy)
+- Verify the public key in the image is valid
 - Verify the signature on the pre-calculated measurements using the public key
 - Compare the precalculated measurements vs the actual PCR measurements